sameeerrry/Krishi-Kavach-Project-/README.md

 Hackathon Project
-Krishi Kavach is a advamced ai tool helping farmers with ai based crop disease detection and rainfall prediction
+Krishi Kavach is a advanced ai tool helping farmers with ai based crop disease detection and rainfall prediction